What is outpatient induction of labour?

-What happens if my labour does not start within 24 hours of the pessary being inserted?
+What happens if my labour does not start within six hours of the Prostin® being inserted?

-If you have not started your labour within 24 hours of having Propess® you will be asked to ring Sara Ward the following day for admission.
+If you have not started your labour within six hours of having Prostin® you will be asked to return to Sara ward for admission.
 Following admission, the midwife will assess you and your baby’s wellbeing.

-If the neck of your womb is not ready, you will need to stay in the hospital and have more prostaglandin in the form of a vaginal tablet.
+If the neck of your womb is not ready, you may need to have a second Prostin® tablet.
 If this is the case, you will be admitted to Sara Ward where your induction of labour will continue.